Throughout this journey I am on as a money moron, self reflection made me realize some of the lame excuses for not saving money.

 - I didn’t learn how to save money – my parents never taught me about saving or investing money.
 I never bothered to do my own research.
 That is the reason why I ended up going to an out of state college and funded my entire education with student loans.
 I did not know any better.
 I was too lazy and short sighted to do my own research.
 If you are reading this, then you are on the right track.
 Please take action because reading means nothing unless you take action.
 Continue to learn, get motivated, and take action.
 It is never too late.

-- I live in an expensive city and my living costs are too high – I have lived up along the West Coast including the Bay Area as well as in the heart of the Windy City, so it was very easy for me to use this excuse.
+- I live in an expensive city and my living costs are too high – I have lived in very high cost of living cities, so it was very easy for me to use this excuse.
 It comes down to budgeting and knowing where your money is going.
 There is something financially you can cut from your life.
 It might be as simple as cutting that coffee trip from 4 days a week to 2 days week or going to the barber or salon once every 2 months rather than once every 3 weeks.

-- I make 6 figures, I’m entitled to spend – when I started making 6 figures in my 20s, I experienced lifestyle inflation.
+- I make a lot of money, I’m entitled to spend – when I started making some real money in my 20s, I experienced lifestyle inflation.
 I felt entitled.
 How much of a money moron was I?
 Who cares if I live paycheck to paycheck?
 I am enjoying my life and I will get back to saving later because I have time.
 Oops.
 I strongly believe that you should still enjoy yourself while you balance your savings, but budget that “entitlement spend” if you must and realize the long term sacrifice you are making financially.

 - I don’t know where to start – I used this excuse my entire 20s.
 I was so overwhelmed about investing and 401k and company matches, that I eventually just ignored it all.
 This resulted in me going into default and paying for those mistakes that is costing me to this day.
 Where I began to turn things around was getting in the right mindset of being open minded about learning and being honest with myself.
 I then started to listen to personal finance podcasts, listening to audiobooks, and reading personal finance blogs.